 Our active restoration group spends summer and fall weekends at Scranton, Pennsylvania bringing our collection of historic railroad equipment back to beauty and life as a full size recreation of anthracite railroading.

 They welcome help from anyone interested in learning about and working on older locomotives and railway cars.

 We produce, and offer for sale, limited run railroad models applicable to the anthracite railroads which are otherwise unavailable through the regular model industry.
 The ARHS also has for sale many company plans and paint diagrams of equipment.

-Our monthly meetings are held on the second Friday of each month at the Quakertown Train Station, 15 Front Street, in Quakertown, Pennsylvania, beginning at 7:30 P.M.
+Our monthly meetings are held on the second Wednesday of each month, beginning at 7:30 P.M.
+Meetings are hybrid allowing participation both via Zoom and physically at the Quakertown Train Station, 15 Front Street, in Quakertown, Pennsylvania.

 A brief business meeting is followed by a pleasant social session and, usually, and informative and entertaining program on some aspect of anthracite railroading, highlighted by films, slides or videos from members’ collections.